2020 has taught patience to many of us. Frozen budgets, postponed projects, and the earlier set KPIs that will be achieved who knows when.

 6. Start by Segment: boost engagement and retain customers

 By Day 7 after the app install, retention drops by up to 17.2%.
 Until this happens, you may want to engage your new users and retain them while they are the most prone to it.
-Now you can do it easily with the Start by Segment feature in Customer Journey.
+Now you can do it easily with the Audience-based Entry feature in Customer Journey.
 If you have the abovementioned case, you may target those users who haven’t been active for the last three or seven days and thus prevent them from churning.
 You can target your funnels by demographic, technical or behavioral parameters and deliver messages that resonate the most.
 This is a great opportunity to boost user engagement in specific segments and reactivate those who haven’t completed a target action in your app.